voxcestyaoi/voxcestyaoi/README.md

 - Diagnosed <ins>**narcissist**</ins> ﹠ *schizoid* with OCD⠀⁺⠀~~unlisted disorders~~.
 Interact at your own risk (**/Joke**)  ―  I'm friendly﹐ I promise.

 - ⠀⠀⠀I do not do RPs﹐ but feel free to send a casual chat or question(s).
-I enjoy cuddling while away from keyboard!
+I enjoy cuddling while away from keyboard!⠀Don't be shy﹐ I accept friend requests.

 #### D.N.I.⠀⠀―⠀⠀Proship/Darkship/etc﹐ PEDOPHILIA﹐ INCEST﹐ sexist﹐ racist﹐ glorifies/jokes about rape and SA or anything else of that sort.⠀(I shouldn't even have to say that!⠀Fuck off!)